jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-mihai-popoviciu-on.md

 Mihai: I listen to every demo that I get at Cyclic and if I find it interesting I reply.
 Basically I am looking for two things in a track: first of all I have to like it and second it must be suitable for the dance floor and DJ friendly.
 I don't care about anything else, it doesn't matter if you are a well established artist or a newcomer.
 <br><br>

-**RR: What would you say you get more enjoyment out of - music production or DJing?**
+**RR: That's great to hear.
+What would you say you get more enjoyment out of - music production or DJing?**

 Mihai: I get excited about both equally, I think they go hand in hand.
 Imagine the joy of finishing a track that you think is good and then testing it out in front of an audience and see how it works.
 I love producing and doing studio work and I love traveling and playing gigs all over the world, I couldn't choose between these two.
 <br><br>